delph123/supplejs/README.md

 # SuppleJS

 SuppleJS is a toy project to re-implement [SolidJS](https://github.com/solidjs/solid) from scratch.
-My goal is not to make something better or more performant than the SolidJS implementation, but to build a full modern JavaScript library from the ground up and play around with the [fine-grained reactivity model](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) of SolidJS.
+My goal is not to make something better or more performant than the SolidJS implementation, but to discover new coding patterns and ideas by building a modern JavaScript library from the ground up and playing around with the [fine-grained reactivity model](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) of SolidJS.

 SuppleJS is a JavaScript framework to build web user interfaces.
 It shares with [React](https://react.dev/) (which inspired Solid), [SolidJS](https://www.solidjs.com/) and [Vue.js](https://vuejs.org/) the same principles of a component-based, declarative and reactive programming model.
-The unique feature of SolidJS (and therefore SuppleJS), in comparison with React, is that it relies on a powerful fine-grained reactive system which allows it to recompute and re-render only the part of the screen that is actually change in a very efficient way.
+The unique feature of SolidJS (and therefore SuppleJS), in comparison with React, is that it relies on a powerful fine-grained reactive system which allows it to recompute and re-render only the part of the screen that actually changed in a very efficient way (without resorting to virtual DOM diffing).

 SuppleJS aims at reproducing most of the SolidJS API, with a different implementation.
 The main difference is that there is no compiler in SuppleJS, therefore all of your code is used as is by the framework.
 As a corollary, it is necessary for the developers to not call reactive primitive inside JSX, so as to let SuppleJS unwrap the value of these functions inside the reactive system.
-For example, this code for SolidJS `<p>{count()}</p>` should be replaced by `<p>{count}</p>` so that the reactivity is not lost and SuppleJS can make sure to re-render only the button's label when the count changes.
+For example, this code for SolidJS `<p>{count()}</p>` should be replaced by `<p>{count}</p>` so that the reactivity is not lost and SuppleJS can make sure to re-render only the paragraph's content when the count changes.

 ## Example